RMITLibrary/easy_cite/markdown/rmitharvard.md

 - After journal title, include volume number followed issue number in parentheses.
 If no issue number is supplied, leave it out.
 After issue number, include a colon (:) followed by the page number range, i.e. start and end page.
 If page range not available, put the start page instead.

 - If available, include the Digital Object Identifier (DOI) in lower case after the pagination.
-If no DOI available, end pagination with a full stop if the work was sourced from a print (physical) journal.
-If the work was sourced from an online e-Journal and there is no DOI, add the database name (if sourced from library database) or URL (if sourced from website) instead.
-Please see section on **e-Journal article** for more details.
+If no DOI is available and the work was sourced from a print (physical/hardcopy) journal, end pagination with a full stop and add no more.
+If the work was sourced from an online e-journal and there is no DOI, after the pagination add the accessed date and database name (if sourced from a library database) or accessed date and URL link (if sourced from a website).
+Please see the **e-Journal article** section below for more details and examples.

-- For database names, leave out the accessed date and add the database name at the end, followed by the word **database**.

-- For URLs, add the accessed date (e.g. accessed 26 November 2021), followed by a full stop, a space then the URL.
-No full stop after URL.

 ##### Rule